XENON1T/pax/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Processor for Analyzing XENON1T could always use more documentation, whether as part of the
+processor for Analyzing XENON1T could always use more documentation, whether as part of the
-official Processor for Analyzing XENON1T docs, in docstrings, or even on the web in blog posts,
+official processor for Analyzing XENON1T docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback